Studio: Warner Bros. Pictures

 DC League of Super-Pets also lacks an emotional hook.
 There’s heart there, and the movie does occasionally tug at the strings – especially when it comes to the respective backstories of the film’s central shelter pets – but it’s messaging ends up a little muddled.
 What begins as a pretty fun story about Krypto making new friends and learning to play with others ends up awkwardly turning into a story apparently about pairing the pets with super-heroes owners.
 The film’s story just doesn’t have the needed substance to string these two ideas together, but it’s still a good-natured attempt.

 The mixed quality of the film’s story also unfortunately translates over to the animation quality.
 DC League of Super-Pets is serviceably animated, but it falls well below recent ground-breaking efforts like The Lego Batman Movie, Spider-Man: Into the Spider-Verse and The Mitchells vs. The Machines.
-While those films pushed the create limits of 3D animation, DC League of Super-Pets does enough to get by and look visually pleasing most of the time.
+While those films pushed the create limits of 3D animation, DC League of Super-Pets does enough to get by and looks visually pleasing most of the time.
 As with the script, there are some really impressive moments, but the overall quality is merely acceptable.
 That said, there are some fantasy sequences here that are really gorgeous, but they’re unfortunately fleeting.
 Character designs, however, are fantastic.
 They’re fresh and respectful to the DC Comics source material without being slavish.

 DC League of Super-Pets is a commendable if formulaic effort overall, but it’s held back by the shortcomings of its paper-thin plot.
 It’s a good diversion for families as kids will undoubtedly enjoy the animal antics while adults chuckle at most of the jokes, pens and superhero banter.
 It may not soar like it’s central super-canine character, but DC League of Super-Pets still gets off the ground.